 Pecan Praline Pumpkin Cake

 This rich dessert is aromatic, flavourful and just oozes with deliciousness!
 The texture on the bottom of the cake with the pecans peeking through is just too beautiful not to feature – so it's flipped it upside down!
 And it's made without any refined sugar, which is a plus.

 If you'd like to stay on the fruity side for dessert, you can make these little colorful candies.
 Not only are they so sparkly and pretty and fun, but completely addictive and super easy to pull together.

 For a little twist on the standard pumpkin pies, we have them here as little parfaits too.
 They are made of only 10 ingredients which include pumpkin butter, coconut whipped cream, and cinnamon-maple granola and pecans!

 I want to end this roundup with the easiest and healthiest of all recipes: 4 ingredients pecan pie cookies.
 What's not to love about these nutritious little desserts or snacks?
 Let's not forget to show ourselves some love and respect through mindful and healthful indulgence.

 What are your favorite healthy vegan thanksgiving recipes?
 Are you going to try any of these this year?
+And how are you dealing with family gatherings?
 Let us know in the comments below.